oreximus/learnings/InformationTechnology/WebDevelopment/typescript.md

 #### Tuples

-- TypeScript has a new type called tuples, which is fixed length array, where each element has particular type.
+- TypeScript has a new type called tuples, which is a fixed length array, where each element has particular type.
 We often use them when working with the pair of values.

 ```